boomitsheth/CIS-591-Python-/README.md

-# CIS-591-Python-
+# CIS-591-SCM-516-Assignments
-Assignments from the CIS 591 Python class at W. P. Carey School of Business, ASU.
+Assignments from the CIS 591 Python class and SCM 516 Descriptive and Predictive Analysis at W. P. Carey School of Business, ASU.